tom-foley/C-KeyValueStore/README.md

 ## CKeyValueStore
-A C library which implements a standard key value store(dictionary) data type.
+A C library which implements a standard key value store(dictionary) data type, giving the ability to dynamically add and remove from the store's memory without initializing it as a fixed width structure.

 ### Current Functionality
 * creating `kv_pair`'s and `kv_store`'s to store them